Counterinsurgency in Northern Afghanistan: Operations Taohid I, II & III (Unity)

-Coalition forces used their gains to maintain a presence in Shahbuddin until the end of combat operations in Afghanistan in 2014.
+Coalition forces used their gains to maintain a presence in Shahabuddin until the end of combat operations in Afghanistan in 2014.
 On October 7, 2010, one German soldier was killed and 14 wounded in a series of attacks; it was also in this outpost on February 18, 2011, that a Taliban sleeper in an Afghan uniform turned against German troops, killing three and wounding six.
 Only a day afterwards the Taliban scored a major propagandistic victory by killing Mohammed Omar, governor of Kunduz province and the foreign forces main – albeit unreliable – ally in the north.

+At the same time the Battle of Shahabuddin was ending in Baghlan, a US Army Delta Force raid was conducted just north in Konduz.
+During the nighttime raid on 18 September 2010, SFC Aaron Grider was killed by enemy machine gun fire, with several other Delta operators wounded.